DOME-Marketplace/integration-guide/README.md

 (_dev_, _test_, _prod_), since the application is responsible for carrying out the necessary correspondence and mapping between the profile names of the Blockchain Connector and those of DOME automatically.

+The DLT-Adapter is automatically deactivated when it detects that Desmos is down.

 #### How to validate a deployment

 All components are configured with health and readiness checks to validate their own status, therefor being the base for